-This list of responsibilities should be short and simple with less in the way of filler words and overly complex jargon if possible.
-Use active verbs in your description, as they'll help form a clear picture of the duties required in this role.
+This list of responsibilities should be short and simple, with minimal jargon or complex terminology.
+Use active verbs in your description to help form a clear picture of the duties required in this role.

 If you’re using relevant personality words like “resilient,” “adaptable,” and “detail-oriented,” that’s great, but take care not to overuse them.

 Benefits: As long as this section isn’t the introduction, it can go anywhere in the job description.
-If you have particularly sweet benefits, you can move this section further up.
+You can move this section further up if you have particularly sweet benefits.
 When you list your perks, be specific, clear, and transparent—anything mentioned here is a selling point that'll help you attract the right candidate.

-About the company: As the last section, this part tells prospective applicants all about your organization.
-Similar to how patient records give CNAs complete information to work with, add details about your company's goals, mission, values, and work culture, so your new hire can assess and later adjust to and meet your patient's needs in the new work environment.
+About the company: As the last section, this part tells prospective applicants about your organization.
+Like how patient records give CNAs complete information to work with, add details about your company's goals, mission, values, and work culture, so your new hire can assess and later adjust to and meet your patient's needs in the new work environment.

 Customer Service Liaison